Custom frontends for Zend_Cache

 public function loadArticlebySlug($slug);

-public function saveArticleBySlug($article);
+public function saveArticle($article);

-public function removeArticleBySlug($article);
+public function removeArticleBySlug($slug);

 Isn’t there some easy way to make this happen?